 The COH is measured as the sum of the absolute value of buys and the absolute value of sells for both cash trades (the value is the amount paid or received on each trade) and derivatives (the value of the trade is the notional amount of the contract).
-The average amount is shown in Factor amount column in

-Table 10 in which is then multiplied by the coefficient 0.01% for derivative instruments and 0.1% for fully funded/cash trades
+The average amount is shown in Factor amount column in Error!
+Reference source not found.10 which is then multiplied by the coefficient 0.01% for derivative instruments and 0.1% for fully funded/cash trades.